Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/surgeon.md

 # Dexterous Maneuvers
 Starting at 11th level, you gain proficiency in Dexterity saving throws.
 If you already have this proficiency, you instead gain proficiency in Constitution saving throws instead.

+# Deadly Precision
+Starting at 18th level, when you expend Medical dice to deal damage to a creature, you can deal maximum damage from these dice instead of rolling.

+Once you use this feature, you can't do it again until you finish a short or long rest.